ADA-research/BaB_DynTerm/README.md

 # Running Time Prediction and Dynamic Algorithm Termination for Branch-and-Bound-based Neural Network Verification

-This is the accompanying repository to the paper "Running Time Prediction and Dynamic Algorithm Termination for Branch-and-Bound-based Neural Network Verification".
+This is the accompanying repository to the master thesis "Algorithm Selection and Running Time Prediction for Branch-and-Bound-based Neural Network Verification" written by Konstantin Kaulen at the chair of AI Methodology (i14) at RWTH Aachen.

+This thesis was supervised by Prof. Dr. Holger Hoos (RWTH Aachen, Leiden University) and Matthias König M. Sc.
+(Leiden University).

-It includes the following modules:
+The repository includes the following modules:

 - `experiments`: Includes scripts and configuration files to rerun the experiments provided in the paper.
 The configuration files will be explained in more detail later.